If you don’t feel like consuming a ton of alcohol on a night out, refreshing fruit beers are the drink of choice!

 These meticulously brewed beers infuse fruits into their creation, resulting in a distinctive flavor profile that ensures an enjoyable experience.

 There are a ton of fruit beers available on the market.
 Some are on year-round offerings, while others are on limited editions.
 To be honest, the varieties are overwhelming!

 So to spare you the trouble, we’ve researched for you.
-Check out these 15 best fruit beers you must try in 2023!
+Check out these best fruity beers you must try!

 From a wheat ale to an IPA, from flavors of berries to pineapple, we’re certain you’ll find a new favorite drink!

 1) Kriek Ale by Cascade Brewing Co. – Best Overall

 Oregon’s Cascade Brewing’s Kriek Ale is on top of our list for many reasons.
 From the look itself, you’ll know this is no ordinary beer!

 Kriek Ale comes in a 75 ml bottle, corked like champagne.

 It is the flagship sour ale product of its brewing company.
 It has been a staple in the Northwest since 2007 and is highly rated by beer critics worldwide.